 - Somebody who likes romance.
 I have strong romantic elements in my piece, because, duh, The Little Mermaid is a romance. *PREPARE FOR THE FEELS*

-- Somebody who loves fantasy and wants to see queer, racial minorities as protagonists.
+- Somebody who loves fantasy and wants to see queer, differently ambled, and racial minorities as protagonists.

 - Somebody who will make me work!